Professional Development Leave Program

-The purpose of professional leave is to relieve faculty of normal duties so that they might pursue significant projects that facilitate their professional growth and development and enhance their future contributions to the mission of the University.
+Professional leave, also known as a sabbatical, relieves faculty of normal duties so that they might pursue significant projects that facilitate their professional growth and development and enhance their future contributions to the mission of the University.
 It is not the purpose of the Professional Development Leave Program to fund the pursuit of advanced degrees.

 Tenured faculty who have completed at least six years of full-time service with the University are eligible to apply for professional leave.
 Awards will be made on a competitive basis.

-Upon returning from professional leave, the faculty member will provide the Chair of the Professional Development Committee with a brief description of the project's results and a list of accomplishments according to the objectives outlined in the application.
+Upon returning from professional leave, the faculty member will provide the Provost and Senior Vice President for Academic Affairs with a brief description of the project's results and a list of accomplishments according to the objectives outlined in the application.
 The report will be due within sixty (60) days after completing professional development leave.

 Failure to submit a progress report will result in the cessation of funding for future grants.

-Prior to beginning leave, each faculty member must meet with the department head and dean who will determine the manner in which this leave will be evaluated as part of the annual evaluation.
+Prior to beginning leave, each faculty member must meet with the department head and dean who will determine the manner in which this leave will be evaluated as part of the faculty member’s annual evaluation.